-My name is Cédric Bozzi, I make apps and websites, and this is my tech blog — you’ll find news commentary here, from a very opinionated Mac-head.
+Hi!
+My name is Cédric Bozzi, I make websites and iOS apps, and this is my blog about technology (mostly a Twitter archive, really).

 I’m always surprised when someone mentions that they use Safari a lot on their iPad — I kinda avoid it like the plague.
 Not that it’s bad; it’s just that the tab management UI is absolutely not optimized for touch.
 I always refrain from opening a web link from an iOS app because I know it will result in Safari remembering to keep this tab open for months, even though I only wanted a glance at it once.